montagejs/montagejs.org/docs/overlay.md

 next-page: native-components
 ---

 # Overlay
-## ["edge" branch only]

-The `Overlay` component positions content over the page in a modal or non-modal way.
+The `Overlay` positions content over the page.

 ## How to use
 #### Template